-The River Gambia National Park was one of my undisputed highlights on my recent trip to The Gambia.
+The River Gambia National Park was one of my absolute highlights on my recent trip to The Gambia.
 Since the end of the 1970s, chimpanzees have been gradually reintroduced to the country by settling them in the park, and you can visit them by taking a boat tour around four islands in the river.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.